March 9, 2017

 · Does the firm have strong top-to-bottom organizational alignment to its strategy and a superior business model for carrying it out?

 · How agile is the organization when responding to market challenges?
-Does it have clear line of sight to demand and an understanding of opportunities or threats in adjacent markets?
+Does it have clear line-of-sight to demand and an understanding of opportunities or threats in adjacent markets?

 · Are the non-price drivers of customer purchase decisions adequately understood and served?

-· Do internal systems, skills and organizational dynamics between Sales, Marketing and Manufacturing provide competitive edge for maximizing tactical and strategic opportunities?
+· Do internal systems, skills and organizational dynamics between Sales, Marketing and Manufacturing provide a competitive edge for maximizing tactical and strategic opportunities?